-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 4 (g) Percent passing AP exam N/A N/A N/A Priority 4 (h) Percent of pupils who demonstrate college preparedness on EAP N/A N/A N/A Priority 8: Other Student Outcomes 5th grade students were Fit in all areas of the Physical Fitness Test 52% of7th grader 5th grade students 50% of 5th graders will be Fit in all areas of the Physical Fitness test.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 4 (g) Percent passing AP exam N/A N/A N/A N/A Priority 4 (h) Percent of pupils who demonstrate college preparedness on EAP N/A N/A N/A N/A Priority 8: Other Student Outcomes 5th grade students were Fit in all areas of the Physical Fitness Test 52% of7th grader 5th grade students 2022 100% of 5th grade students were FIT on all areas of the PFT and 100% of the 7th grade students were FIT in all areas of the PFT.
+50% of 5th graders will be Fit in all areas of the Physical Fitness test.
 72% of 7th graders will be Fit in all areas of the Physical Fitness Test.